Human rights in South Korea: History

-The emergence of human rights can be traced back to the Joseon Dynasty (1392–1910) with the enlightenment movement reformers Kim Ok-Kyun, So Chae-p'il and Pak Yong-Hyo.
-Before that, the traditional political ideals were based in the NeoConfuciansim that dominantly focused on the paternalistic responsibility of the government and their ruling.
+The emergence of human rights can be traced back to the Joseon Dynasty (1392–1910) with the enlightenment movement reformers Kim Ok-gyun, Soh Jaipil and Pak Yung-hio.
+Before that, traditional political ideals were based on neo-Confucianism, which predominantly focused on the paternalistic responsibility of the government and its rulers.
 In the 19th century, these ideas transformed into the equality of gender and social class.

-These ideas spread during the Japanese colonial period (1910–1945) and solidified civil and political rights in 1919 in Shanghai by Korean refugees.
+These ideas spread during the Japanese colonial period (1910–1945) and, in 1919, Korean refugees in Shanghai solidified civil and political rights.
 Within Korea, the circulation of the ideas of rights provided experience in the organization and protest strategy.
-Since under the colonial rule, many Koreans experienced dual legal standards and abuse such as torture by the Japanese.
+Since under colonial rule, many Koreans experienced dual legal standards and abuse, such as torture by the Japanese.
 Hence, the establishment of a legal system was pursued by the Korean nationalists.

-After the liberation from the Japanese rule in 1945, the execution of the human rights was hindered by factors as the division of the northern and southern part and their ideological conflict.
+After the liberation of the peninsula from Japanese rule in 1945, the execution of human rights was hindered by factors such as the division of the northern and southern parts and their ideological conflict.
 Also, the practices of the Japanese colonial rule were still in place and enacted.
-For most of the 20th century South Korean citizens lived under non-democratic rule, most notably under the authoritarian military regimes of Syngman Rhee, Park Chung Hee, Chun Doo-hwan, and Roh Tae-woo.
-Civil liberties, most especially the freedoms of speech and association, were significantly curtailed and regime opponents risked torture and imprisonment.
-The intervention of the United States advisors to prevent the use of force and violence in political cases were unsuccessful as well as the sponsorship for legal reforms.
-These conflicts continued in the presidency of Park Chung-Hee.
+For most of the 20th century, South Korean citizens lived under non-democratic rule, most notably under the authoritarian military regimes of Syngman Rhee, Park Chung Hee, Chun Doo-hwan, and Roh Tae-woo.
+Civil liberties, most especially the freedoms of speech and association, were significantly curtailed, and regime opponents risked torture and imprisonment.
+The intervention of the United States advisors to prevent the use of force and violence in political cases was unsuccessful, as was the sponsorship of legal reforms.
+These conflicts continued in the presidency of Park Chung Hee.

 In 1967, the KCIA fabricated a spy ring, imprisoning 34 citizens, to solidify the rule of Park Chung Hee.